Shenmu railway station

-Shenmu or Sacred Tree station (神木車站 (神木车站, Shénmù Chēzhàn)) is a railway station on the Forestry Bureau Alishan Forest Railway line located in Alishan Township, Chiayi County, Taiwan.
+Shenmu or Sacred Tree station (神木車站 (神木车站, Shénmù Chēzhàn)) is a railway station on the Alishan Forest Railway line located in Alishan Township, Chiayi County, Taiwan.

 Name

 The station was named after a famous Alishan sacred tree that aged more than 3,000 years locally known as Shenmu.
 However, the tree was toppled in a storm in 1997.

 History

 The station was opened in 1914.
 In April 2011, a train on the Shenmu line derailed killing five passengers and injuring 113 others.
 The station was then subsequently closed.
 The station was then reopened on 20 January 2012.